ta2edchimp/inquiry-traverser/README.md

 $ node examples/basic-usage.js
 ```

+### Differences to default Inquirer.js Behaviour

+Contrary to the default behaviour of Inquirer.js, which calls the prompts' callback with an [Answer object](https://github.com/sboudrias/Inquirer.js#answers) that contains the user's response to _all prompted questions_, the function called upon resolving the Promise returned by `inquiry-traverser` receives a particular value (see the [basic usage](https://github.com/ta2edchimp/inquiry-traverser/blob/master/examples/basic-usage.js) example).

 ## Todos

 Currently `inquiry-traverser` lacks a proper documentation and tests.
 At the moment, even only prompts of type `confirm` are tested.